-POST-BREXIT food shortages are a marvellous opportunity for Brits to reacquaint themselves with our world-beating condiments.
+HIGH prices of fancy foreign muck post-Brexit means it’s time for Brits to return to our world-beating condiments.
 Proud patriot Roy Hobbs explains:

 Colman’s English Mustard

 The name tells you everything you need to know – ENGLISH mustard, not poncy French Dijon crap.
 Granted it burns your palate to buggery and there’s always twice as much left on the plate than you’ve actually eaten, but the glow of national pride more than makes up for that.